HUNTING FURRED GAME

 Accepted appropriate dedicated activity: strictly only a hunt of furred game in which the reporting member participated in (i.e impala, kudu, waterbuck, gemsbuck, etc).

-Proving documentation: copies of receipts of monies paid for hunting weekends; of the farmer’s permission to hunt and to transport venison.
+Confirming documentation: copies of receipts of monies paid for hunting weekends; of the farmer’s permission to hunt and to transport venison.
 A photo of the animal(s) you hunted (date and time stamp on such a photo is required – a mere photo of a rifle on a bakkie cab does not prove a specific hunting excursion as it could have been taken anywhere).

-Proving documentation must please be scanned in PDF format or please be presented in photographic format (i.e. a cell phone photo with the date of the activity on the photo itself or on a piece of paper in the photo subject - a mere photo with a hunter and an impala or of a person at a target says nothing, as it could have been taken at any time, any place).
+Confirmation documentation must please be scanned in PDF format or please be presented in photographic format (i.e. a cell phone photo with the date of the activity on the photo itself or on a piece of paper in the photo subject - a mere photo with a hunter and an impala or of a person at a target says nothing, as it could have been taken at any time, any place).

 Note 1: if the reporting member was on a hunt and could not, or did not hunt any animal, the entry of the activity is still accepted as an appropriate dedicated activity (as s/he had hunted).

 Note 2: specific and appropriate arrangements for reporting of hunting activities on own properties by game farm or game ranch owners, or by dedicated members who work on these farms / ranches, have been put in place, and can be accessed HERE

 Note 3: Members are welcome to attach the annual reports they have submitted to another accredited association they might also belong to, as confirmation of their dedicated activities, subject to the following conditions.

 Proviso: Culling and damage causing animal control is not perceived to be hunting but can be entered under Hunt Related Activities.